sketchbuch/vsc-workspace-sidebar/README.md

   - Test the VSIX on Linux, Mac, and Windows.
 - Lint and typechecking commands exist
 - [Sample colours and CSS variable names](./docs/Colours.md)

+## Support

+If you use this plugin and want to help support development, please [PayPal Me](https://www.paypal.com/paypalme/stephenbungert).